Make a Facebook Cover ImageJesse

 Let’s color those thin rectangles to match the design by choosing one of the greens in the stems of the roses.
 To do this click the Eye Dropper tool in the Toolbox, move your mouse over the stem, select a shade of green you like and click on it.
 This will grab that color.
 Now, mouse over a thin rectangle and watch your cursor.
 If you see a solid square, it will put that color in the fill of that object.
 If you see an outline square it will put that color in the outline of that object.
 When you see the solid square icon, click on the thin rectangle.
 Put this same color in the bottom thin rectangle.
 Your thin rectangles should now be the color of the rose stem you sampled.

 We are almost done.
-All we have left to do is export for Facebook.
+All we have left to do is export our Facebook cover image.
 Go to File > Export.
 From the Save as type dropdown list choose PNG then click the Export button.
 Then click OK and we are done.
-You are ready to upload your new cover image to Facebook.
+You are ready to upload your new Facebook cover image to your page.

 Thanks for watching!
 We hope you found this tutorial helpful and we would love to hear your feedback in the Comments section below.
 And don’t forget to visit our social media pages and show us what you’ve learned by sharing your photos, videos and creative projects with us.